Agni-Saha/repo-viewer/README.md

    - Create Freezed Union to cover AuthFail scenarios

   E (infrastructure)
+    --> {GithubAuthenticator.dart}
-    --> {GithubAuthenticator.dart} Purpose: Gets access token from Github and stores it in Credentials Object 1 - Create field values necessary to manage authentication with reference to the Oath Github documentation:
+    <br />  Purpose: Gets access token from Github and stores it in Credentials Object <br />
+        1 - Create field values necessary to manage authentication with reference to the Oath Github documentation:
           * [clientID], <br />
           * [clientSecret], <br />